tessel/hardware/README.md

 9 | GPIO2 / UART RX  | User-configurable general purpose input/output.
 Unique to each module port. / UART serial recieve (TM-00-02 only)
 10 | GPIO3  | User-configurable general purpose input/output.
 Unique to each module port.

-*Note:* Module ports A, B, and D have hardware UART.
+*Note:* For TM-00-02, module ports A, B, and D have hardware UART.
 UART for Port C is done is software.
+TM-00-00 supports software UART only.

 ## Using modules